COFFEE AT NESPRESSO

-Mild and well-rounded on the palate, Linizio Lungo is a blend of fine Arabicas that bring out malt and cereal notes.
+Mild and well-rounded on the palate, Linizio Lungo is a blend of fine Arabicas enhancing malt and cereal notes.

-Three espressos (40 ml) and one lungo (110 ml) with unique and striking characters.
-Each sourced, by Nespresso Coffee Experts, from a single country of origin in specially selected territories.
+Three Espressos (40 ml) and one Lungo (110 ml) with unique and striking characters.
+Each sourced by the Nespresso Coffee Experts from a single country of origin in specially selected territories.

 Indriya from India

-Indriya from India is the fine pairing of Arabicas with a hint of Robusta from southern India.
-It is a full-bodied espresso that has a distinct personality with notes of spices.
+Indriya from India is the noble marriage of Arabicas with a hint of Robusta from southern India.
+It is a full-bodied espresso, which has a distinct personality with notes of spices.

 Rosabaya de Colombia

-This blend of fine, individually roasted Colombian Arabicas develops a subtle acidity with typical red fruit and wine-like notes.
+This blend of fine, individually roasted Colombian Arabicas, develops a subtle acidity with typical red fruit and winey notes.

-A pure Arabica coffee, Dulsão do Brasil is a delicate blend of red and yellow Bourbon beans from Brazil.
-Its satiny smooth, elegantly balanced flavour is enhanced with a note of delicately toasted grain.
+A pure Arabica coffee, Duls䯠do Brasil is a delicate blend of red and yellow Bourbon beans from Brazil.
+Its satiny smooth, elegantly balanced flavor is enhanced with a note of delicately toasted grain.

 Bukeela ka Ethiopia